inoxlang/inox/docs/shell-basics.md

 ### Variables

-When you reference a variable in the shell (or in an Inox script) you can directly use its name or prefix it with a dollar (two dollars for globals, but you will rarely use them this way).
+When you reference a variable in the shell (or in an Inox script) you can directly use its name or prefix it with a dollar.

 ```
 a = 1; b = 2